radicalcollegestrategies/stemscholars/stem/technology.md

 <section50short>

 <h2>Elementary School</h2>
 <p> The first step towards coding is to build your logical thinking skills.
 We have put together a list of fun logic puzzles and games which we hope you'll enjoy.
 Elementary school is also a great time to learn a block-based or visual programming language like Google's Blockly or MIT's Scratch.
-We recommend Blockly because it is used by a variety of coding platforms like code.org, MIT App Inventor and popular robots like Dash.
 </p>

   <div class="navbar2">